Vacation Bible schools, summer activities 2019 for Texoma children

 DENISON — Faith Fellowship Baptist Church will conduct vacation Bible school from 6-8:10 p.m.
 July 22-26.
 The theme is, “In the Wild.”

-Ages include completed K through completed 6th grade.
+Ages include completed kindergarten through completed 6th grade.
 Snacks and transportation will be provided.

 The church is located at 4305 W. Crawford St. in Denison.